ng-Classic/ng-classic/aio/content/guide/angular-package-format.md

 Specification of the module syntax that covers at minimum the syntax for the importing and exporting from a file.
 Common module formats are CommonJS \(CJS, typically used for Node.js applications\) or ECMAScript Modules \(ESM\).
 The module format indicates only the packaging of the individual modules, but not the JavaScript language features used to make up the module content.
-Because of this, the Angular Classicteam often uses the language level specifier as a suffix to the module format, \(for example, ESM+ES2022 specifies that the module is in ESM format and contains ES2022 code\).
+Because of this, the Angular Classic team often uses the language level specifier as a suffix to the module format, \(for example, ESM+ES2022 specifies that the module is in ESM format and contains ES2022 code\).

 #### Bundle